-Meritus Medical Center, Inc. (Hospital) is the parent corporation of the Meritus Healthcare Foundation, Inc. (Foundation), the Meritus Insurance Company, Ltd. (MIC) and Meritus Holdings, LLC (Holdings), which owns Meritus Enterprises (MEI).
+Meritus Medical Center, Inc. (Hospital or the Company) is the parent corporation of the Meritus Healthcare Foundation, Inc. (Foundation), the Meritus Insurance Company, Ltd. (MIC), Meritus ACO, LLC (MACO) and Meritus Holdings, LLC (Holdings), which owns Meritus Enterprises (MEI).
 These entities are collectively referred to as "Meritus".